sbastidasr/Notebooks/js.md

 ### MOdule

-- Varuables defined in a module are only visible in the module
-- FUnctions can be used to contain modules
+-Varuables defined in a module are only visible in the module -FUnctions can be used to contain modules

 ### Singletons

-- Objects instantiated *once*
+-Objects instantiated *once*
-- can be created with object notation
+-can be created with object notation
-- Another way of writing a singleton.(using closures)
+-Another way of writing a singleton.(using closures)

 ```js
 var singleton = function(){